villagereach/selv-v3-dhis2-integration/LOCAL_DHIS_SERVER.md

 If an invalid argument is provided, the script displays the usage instructions and exits.

+Server starts on http://localhost:8080 by default, you can log to instance using username: admin, password: district

 Downloading a Backup File from Atlassian.net

 1. Log in to: